sai-re/boat_ramps_gold_coast/README.md

 ## Technology choices

 The use of React and Redux is required.
+You can choose to use [create-react-app](https://github.com/facebook/create-react-app) with or without TypeScript.
+If you prefer you can even bootstrap something on your own with webpack, or any other bundler for that matter.

 Apart from that, you are completely free to choose libraries, frameworks and tools to best assist you in this challenge.
 The choice of the method of serving the data to the UI is up to you, but it should use a RESTful API approach.

 ## Once complete